awsdocs/amazon-dynamodb-developer-guide/doc_source/WorkingWithItems.md

 **Note**
 Write operations consume write capacity units only\.
 They never consume read capacity units\.

 A failed conditional write will return a *ConditionalCheckFailedException*\.
 When this occurs, you will not receive any information in the response about the write capacity that was consumed\.
-However, you can view the `ConsumedWriteCapacityUnits` metric for the table in Amazon CloudWatch\. \(For more information, see [DynamoDB Metrics](metrics-dimensions.md#dynamodb-metrics) in [Monitoring DynamoDB](MonitoringDynamoDB.md)\.\)
+However, you can view the `ConsumedWriteCapacityUnits` metric for the table in Amazon CloudWatch\. \(For more information, see [DynamoDB Metrics](metrics-dimensions.md#dynamodb-metrics) in [Logging and Monitoring in DynamoDB](MonitoringDynamoDB.md)\.\)

 To return the number of write capacity units consumed during a conditional write, you use the `ReturnConsumedCapacity` parameter:
 + `TOTAL`—returns the total number of write capacity units consumed\.